November 24, 2015

 Whenever a student decides to return home prior to the end of a semester, the U.S. home campus will have to determine how much credit to accept, if any.
 The same would hold true if a student has to return home because a program is canceled.
 BCA is prepared to work with the home campus in assisting the student in completing coursework for as much credit as possible.

-We encourage you to contact us at the BCA main office if you have any questions or concerns.
-The BCA toll free telephone number is 1-866-222-6188 and you may also get in touch with Stephen Burwood, Director of Academic Affairs, who will assist you with all BCA health and safety issues.
+We encourage you to contact us if you have any questions or concerns.
+The BCA toll free telephone number is 1-866-222-6188 and you may also contact Dr. Stephen Burwood, Chief Academic Officer and Director of Programs, who will assist you with all BCA health and safety issues.
 He can be emailed at SBurwood@BCAStudyAbroad.org or called at 717-361-6601.